FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/update_cft_unix.md

 When you install a service pack, the contents of the home directory are updated, but the runtime directory remains untouched.
 This is so that your customizations, such as APIs, are not overwritten.

-## Use <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> for updates
+## Use for updates

-You can easily perform <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> updates and apply Service Packs using <span class="mc-variable suite_variables.Central_GovernanceName variable">Central Governance</span>.
+You can easily perform {{< TransferCFT/transfercftname  >}} updates and apply Service Packs using {{< TransferCFT/centralgovernancename  >}}.
 Please see the Central Governance documentation for details.
 Because Central Governance can manage all update operations in a centralized fashion (without intervention on the Transfer CFT side), there is no need to stop the product components on the Transfer CFT machine.

-Note that from the <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> interface you cannot:
+Note that from the interface you cannot:

 -   Remove service packs or patches.
--   Update <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span>s installed in multi-node/multi-hosts from <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>.
+-   Update {{< TransferCFT/componentlongname >}}s installed in multi-node/multi-hosts from .

 <span id="Install"></span>

 ## Install a standard update

-Stop <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> prior to installing a service pack or patch.
+Stop {{< TransferCFT/componentshortname  >}} prior to installing a service pack or patch.

 ### Update in silent mode